 To submit test scores, contact the testing agency to request that scores be sent to Colorado State University (use institution code 4075).

 Check Your Application Status

 View the status of your application at any time to ensure your application checklist is complete or check on updates.
-This new online application status is only available to applicants for Fall 2016 and beyond.

 Programs of Study

 Each student with his or her graduate advisory committee will develop a program of study including coursework and a research project in one of the following areas: